 Some that are definitely worth checking out are Nelson’s Column in Trafalgar Square, the Statue of the Earl Mountbatten on Mountbatten Green, the Wellington Arch at the western corner of Green Park, the equestrian statue of George IV in Trafalgar Square, and the memorial to Edith Cavell, just north of Trafalgar Square.
 Again, there are many more, but these will give you an idea of what is on offer!

-Well, that sums up our guide to London’s best Military Museums and Memorials.
-We hope you found it useful.
+Well, that sums up our guide to some of the best War Museums in London, as well as some of London’s War Memorials.
+We hope you found it useful and enjoy visiting some of these many excellent museums in London.
 We also have a lot more content on both London and the wider UK, plus some external resources we think you’ll find helpful.
 These are:

 - Many of the museums and memorials mentioned above are free, but those that aren’t are included on the London Pass.
 Check out our full review of the London Pass which can help you figure out if the pass would help you save you money on your trip to London or not.